-- MTT 101Introduction to Machine Tool2 SHCThis course covers the basics in measuring tools, layout tools, bench tools and basic operations of lathes, mills and drill presses.
-(1/3) - MTT 105 Machine Tool Math Applications 3 SHC This course is a study of shop math relevant to the machine tool trade.
-(3/0) - MTT 120Machine Tool Print Reading3 SHCThis course is designed to develop the basic skills and terminology required for visualization and interpretation of common blueprints used in the machine tool trades.
-(3/0) - MTT 121 Machine Tool Theory I 3 SHC

-This course covers the principles involved in the production of precision metal parts.
-(3/0) - MTT 122 Machine Tool Practice I 4 SHC This course covers practical experiences using the principles in Machine Tool Theory I. (0/12)

-- MTT 123

-Machine Tool Theory II
+MTT 101 Introduction to Machine Tool 2 SHC This course covers the basics in measuring tools, layout tools, bench tools and basic operations of lathes, mills and drill presses.
+(1/3)

+- MTT 105 Machine Tool Math Applications 3 SHC This course is a study of shop math relevant to the machine tool trade.
+(3/0) - MTT 120 Machine Tool Print Reading 3 SHC This course is designed to develop the basic skills and terminology required for visualization and interpretation of common blueprints used in the machine tool trades.
+(3/0) - MTT 121 Machine Tool Theory I 3 SHC This course covers the principles involved in the production of precision metal parts.
+(3/0) - MTT 122 Machine Tool Practice I 4 SHC This course covers practical experiences using the principles in Machine Tool Theory I. (0/12) - MTT 123 Machine Tool Theory II 3 SHC taught in Machine Tool Theory II.
+Prerequisite: MTT 122 (0/12) - MTT 130 Fundamentals of Geometric 2 SHC Dimensions & Tolerances This course covers the basic uses and interpretation of geometric dimensions and tolerances as specified for machine trade blueprints.
+(2/0) - MTT 141 Metals and Heat Treatment 3 SHC This course is a study of the properties, characteristics and heat treatment procedures of metals.
+(3/0) - MTT 143 Precision Measurements 2 SHC
-3 SHC

 This course covers the principles involved in machining parts using machine tools including lathes, mills, drill presses, jig bores and the attachments for each.
-(3/0) - MTT 124 Machine Tool Practice II 4 SHC This course covers the practical application of the principles taught in Machine Tool Theory II.
-(0/12) - MTT 130 Fundamentals of Geometric 2 SHC Dimensions & Tolerances This course will cover the basic uses and interpretation of geometric dimensions and tolerances as specified for machine trade blueprints.
-(2/0) - MTT 141 Metals and Heat Treatment 3 SHC
+(3/0)

+- MTT 124

+Machine Tool Practice II

+4 SHC

+This course covers the practical application of the principles